snotskie/ttrpg/md/index.md

 ### About
 <!-- _class: intro -->

-***Humanity, Blessed* ⊜** is a rules-light, semi-crunchy TTRPG system inspired by our favorite stories about what it means to be human, doing goofy, cool, fantastic little human things.
-This system is designed to provide fun, structured challenges and to use narrative and tactile cues instead of complex sheets and board states.
+<span></span> Welcome!
+This game, ***Humanity, Blessed*, ⊜** is a rules-light, semi-crunchy TTRPG system.
+It is inspired by our favorite stories about what it means to be human, doing goofy, cool, fantastic little human things.
+And this system is designed to provide fun, structured challenges and to use narrative and tactile cues instead of complex sheets and board states.

 This book uses color-coded pages: